input-output-hk/partner-chains-smart-contracts/docs/SIPs/07-ModularisingTokenHandling.md

 to "double spend" their tokens).
 Indeed, this condition must be generalized so that either:

-- if `MerkleTreeEntry` is `FUELClaimEntry`, then the hash of the `FUELClaimEntry` may be inserted in the distributed set only if `FUELMintingPolicy` mints; or
+- if the field `claimedAsset` of the `MerkleTreeEntry` is `MintedAsset`, then the hash of the `FUELClaimEntry` may be inserted in the distributed set only if `FUELMintingPolicy` mints; or

 - if `MerkleTreeEntry` is `LockBoxEntry`, then the hash of the `LockBoxEntry` may be inserted in the distributed set only if